pheuter/Lithon/README.md

 ## Requirements

-Make sure you have *Python* installed on your system as well as the [CodeTalker](http://jaredforsyth.com/projects/codetalker/) library
+Make sure you have *Python (2.7)* installed on your system as well as the [CodeTalker](http://jaredforsyth.com/projects/codetalker/) library

 ## Usage